ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 the same guess is applied to *all* 2315 words every turn, entering each of the 2315 secret words in any order will always solve it with a perfect score of 2315 guesses.

-But what if you could enter *different* guesses for each of the 2315 words each turn?
+But what if you could enter *different* guesses for each of the 2315 secrets each turn?
 I call this Hyper-Wordle, since it can be viewed as a much larger, comedically intractable version of normal Wordle: